 Are they really electrical specialists?

 You should avoid so called 'multi-skills' centres that can be offering courses like bricklaying or plastering alongside electrical training.
 The phrase 'Jack of all trades, master of none' fits perfectly here.

 We have recently seen a rise of the fake "electrical specialists".
 Simply put a fancy website claiming they are a specialist when actually they are trainer of plumbers who does a bit of electrical on the side is a clear sign that a company is not being honest with you from the start.
 Real specialists will offer a full suite of courses, have images of their training facilities on their site, have clear pricing, course durations and other key information on their website.
 If they don't you may find you are simply enquiring with a fake company who is selling your leads and contact information to other training companies.

 Trying to gain important qualifications for your career alongside a class of bricklayers and plasterers isn't exactly ideal - especially as these training providers may work from noisy and dusty premises, including cold warehouses.

 Distance learning - beware!

 Electrical skills are practical as well as theoretical.
 They need to be learnt and taught in practical situations not just from books or on computer screens.
-It's ok to do some of your learning online of the subjects that suit, however you will never be able to learn installtion techniques properly from a book or online course.
+It's OK to do some of your learning online of the subjects that suit, however you will never be able to learn installation techniques properly from a book or online course.